Building an App - A Practical Step-by-Step Guide from Idea to Launch

 The first version of your app should not include every idea.
 It should include only the features required to prove the app is useful.

 This is often called an MVP or minimum viable product.
 A good MVP is not a low-quality product.
-It is a focused product.
+It is a focused product that solves one important workflow well.

 For example, if you are building a habit tracker, the first version may need only: